-Alongside researching and working on her next collections in LA, Rosie held exciting talks about taking her brand to the US and also experimented with a pop-up shop in Venice while she was there, showcasing her striking pieces.
+Alongside researching and working on her next collections in LA, Rosie held exciting talks about taking her brand to the US and also experimented with a pop-up shop in Venice.
+At the same time, she was there, showcasing her striking pieces.
 Having successfully launched her sparkling new line, the former reality TV star plans further pop-up shops and to exhibit at more fairs.

 July saw Rosie launch her colorful mobile ‘phone case collaboration with KK Designs London, and there are more gems galore in store from this highly-successful jeweler.
-“I have lots in the pipeline, plus a couple of very exciting collaborations – watch this space!”
+“I have lots in the pipeline, plus a couple of inspiring collaborations – watch this space!”

 Rosie Fortescue Jewelry: www.rosiefortescuejewellery.com